 The Ometeca Institute is a non-profit organization devoted to examining the relationship of humanities and science

 “Ometeca” — a word from Nahuatl, meaning “two in one”: humanities and science

 The Institute’s purposes are:

 - To explore the connections between the humanities and science through our scholarly journal, Ometeca, publications of pamphlets and books, and through workshops and conferences.
-See “Journal,” “Publications,” and “Conferences: Working Sessions.”
+See “Journal,” “Books,” and “Conferences.”

 Faith — religion, spirituality — is a component of the humanities.
-Thus, another possible focus for theory, conference papers, etc., is to compare faith and science, since the Ometeca Institute hopes to foster interaction between the humanities and sciences.
+Thus, another possible focus for theory, conference papers, etc., is to compare faith and science, since the Ometeca Institute fosters interaction between the humanities and sciences.
 However, the Ometeca Institute is non-sectarian and ecumenical in a broad sense: it does not espouse any particular view.